The 5 Vocal Foundations of Communication

 The difference between closing deals and losing them often comes down to how you speak, not just what you say.

-Below, we break down the 5 vocal foundations elite sellers use to command attention, evoke emotion, and make prospects lean in.
+In this guide, we’ll break down the five vocal foundations of sales communication that elite sellers use to command attention, evoke emotion, and make prospects lean in.

 1. Rate of Speech: Pace to Control the Conversation

-- When to Use: Speed up for enthusiasm, slow down for key points or objections.
+When to use it: Speed up to show enthusiasm, slow down to emphasize key points or objections.

-Pro Tip: Mirror your prospect’s pace initially, then subtly guide them to yours.
+Pro tip: Mirror your prospect’s pace first, then subtly guide them to yours.

 2. Volume: Loudness = Confidence